dinkzilla/mdl-ext/src/menu-button/readme.md

 >The roles, states, and properties needed for the menu are described in more detail in WAI-ARIA Authoring Practices, [2.19 Menu or Menu bar](https://www.w3.org/TR/wai-aria-practices/#menu).

 ## Events emitted from the component
-The menu button emits a custom `select` event when a menu item is selected.
+The menu button emits a custom `menuselect` event when a menu item is selected.
 The event has a detail object with the following structure:

 ```javascript
 detail: {